-^{} Less than 1%
+\ Less than 1%.

-- (1) Includes 33,302,246 shares held by IBS.
+(1) Includes 33,302,246 shares held by IBS.
 The sole general partner of IBS is IBS Management Partners, Inc., a Texas corporation.
 IBS Management Partners, Inc. is owned by Mr. Nick A. Caporella.
-Also includes 24,000 shares held by the wife of Mr. Caporella, as to which Mr. Caporella disclaims beneficial ownership. - (2) Includes 53,040 shares issuable upon exercise of currently exercisable options.
-Also includes 144,000 shares to be received pursuant to the exercise of options, the delivery of which was deferred. - (3) Includes 5,760 shares issuable upon exercise of currently exercisable options and 384 shares held by Mr. Hathorn as custodian for his children. - (4) Includes 10,080 shares issuable upon exercise of currently exercisable options. - (5) Includes 720 shares issuable upon exercise of currently exercisable options. - (6) Includes 18,144 shares issuable upon exercise of currently exercisable options. - (7) Includes 9,108 shares issuable upon exercise of currently exercisable options.
-Also includes 24,000 shares to be received pursuant to the exercise of options, the delivery of which was deferred. - (8) Includes 7,884 shares issuable upon exercise of currently exercisable options.
-Also includes 33,600 shares to be received pursuant to the exercise of options, the delivery of which was deferred. - (9) Includes 104,736 shares issuable upon exercise of currently exercisable options and 201,600 shares to be received pursuant to the exercise of options, the delivery of which was deferred.

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+Also includes 24,000 shares held by the wife of Mr. Caporella, as to which Mr. Caporella disclaims beneficial ownership.

+(2) Includes 50,232 shares issuable upon exercise of currently exercisable options.

+(3) Includes 18,144 shares issuable upon exercise of currently exercisable options and 384 shares held by Mr. Hathorn as custodian for his children.

+(4) Includes 15,552 shares issuable upon exercise of currently exercisable options.
+Mr. Kling served as a director until his passing on July 25, 2008.

+(5) Includes 6,768 shares issuable upon exercise of currently exercisable options.

+(6) Includes 14,088 shares issuable upon exercise of currently exercisable options.

+- (7) Includes 10,817 shares issuable upon exercise of currently exercisable options. - (8) Includes 10,740 shares issuable upon exercise of currently exercisable options. - (9) Includes 126,341 shares issuable upon exercise of currently exercisable options.

+Section 16(a) Beneficial Ownership Reporting Compliance
-Section 16(a) of the Exchange Act requires the Company's executive officers, directors and persons who own more than ten percent (10%) of a registered class of the Company's equity securities to file reports of ownership and changes in ownership with the Securities and Exchange

-Commission (the "Commission").
+Section 16(a) of the Exchange Act requires the Company's executive officers, directors and persons who own more than ten percent (10%) of a registered class of the Company's equity securities to file reports of ownership and changes in ownership with the Securities and Exchange Commission (the "Commission").
 Executive officers, directors and greater than ten percent (10%) beneficial owners are required by regulation of the Commission to furnish the Company with copies of all Section 16(a) forms so filed.

-Based solely upon a review of the Forms 3, 4 and 5 and amendments thereto and certain representations furnished to the Company, the Company believes that, during the fiscal year ended April 28, 2007, its executive officers, directors and greater than ten percent (10%) beneficial owners complied with all applicable filing requirements.
+Based solely upon a review of the Forms 3, 4 and 5 and amendments thereto and certain representations furnished to the Company, the Company believes that, during the fiscal year ended May 3, 2008, its executive officers, directors and greater than ten percent (10%) beneficial owners complied with all applicable filing requirements.